 An Alternative to Harmful Pain Medicine and Surgery

 Patients with lower back pain often resort to the use of dangerous opiate drugs to help reduce their pain levels.
 In some cases, patients may need to wear a back brace.
 And in other situations, their doctor may recommend back surgery.
-Back surgery is a risky procedure that may actually do more harm then good.
-In this procedure, a surgeon installs a metal rod in your back.
-Unfortunately, there’s no guarantee that this rod will help alleviate pain.
-In some cases, it can worsen pain.
-Furthermore, patients may need further surgeries to correct the position of the rod.
-Patients may also have a limited range of mobility for the rest of their lives once a rod is installed.
+Back surgery is a risky procedure that may actually do more harm than good.
+In a fusion procedure, a surgeon may install metal rods in your back.
+Unfortunately, there’s no guarantee that this surgery will help alleviate pain.
+In some cases, it can worsen the pain.
+Furthermore, patients may need further surgeries to correct results of the first surgery.
+Patients may also have a limited range of mobility for the rest of their lives once there is a fusion.

 If your doctor is recommending back surgery, you may want to try out other alternatives before proceeding with a surgery that is difficult to reverse.